Etiquette Old and New

 Now let us turn to those dreadful, prurient-minded, prim but good people the Victorians, and see how they managed things in their days.

-Those folk who dare not mention “trousers” because of the awful associations conjured up in the minds of the pure by the word.
+Those folk who daren't mention “trousers” because of the awful associations conjured up in the minds of the pure by the word.
 Call them “nether garments,” “pantaloons,” “limb-coverings,” or even as is delicately put in a little book of etiquette popular in those days, “Werther showed his misery by wearing the same coat and appendices for a whole year” – but never call them trousers!

 By the way, the author of this delightful book also assures us, while on the subject of cleanliness, that since ”a hot bath is a unnatural agent it should be but sparingly indulged in, for it exhausts the physical powers and leaves us prostrate.”